What Does It Mean To Have High Expectations For Your Students

 ‘How will they learn best?’

-- Give opportunities to contribute.
 When students are given a chance to voice their opinions and learning in a validating atmosphere they learn better and achieve higher results.
-For more on how to get the most from your students see here.

-- Give specific feedback.
-Individualised feedback (not simply ‘good job’) has one of the highest effect sizes on student achievement, according to many educational researchers, allowing students to use the feedback to improve.
+Individualised feedback (not simply ‘good job’) has one of the highest effect sizes on student achievement (according to many educational researchers), allowing students to use the feedback to improve.

 a) positive relationships with caring adults;